-of Consonance: the recurrence similar consonants neighbouring words where the vowel sounds do not match.
+Consonance: the recurrence of similar consonants in neighbouring words where the vowel sounds do not match.
 The most commonly-found forms of consonance, other than half rhyme and para-rhyme, are alliteration and sibilance.

 Alliteration: the repetition of initial consonants in a sequence of neighbouring words.
 E.g.: